Hedge36/Python-code/GUI/Review Materials/Tkinter/Tkinter note.md

 If you have any question, please seek the  [Docs](https://www.tcl.tk/doc/)  for answer.
 Learn more by refering to the  [tutorial](https://www.tcl.tk/man/tcl8.5/tutorial/tcltutorial.html) .

-Tip : there something different with
+Tip : there something different with normal.

+⬜⚪▭□△○◯

 ## Synopsis